Brisbane Lions: Fitzroy Football Club

 They quickly became one of the most successful clubs in the VFA, consistently placing in the top four and drawing large crowds to their home at the Brunswick Street Oval in Edinburgh Gardens.
 This success was capped off by Fitzroy winning the VFA premiership in 1895.

 Fitzroy then went on to be one of the eight break-away clubs who formed the Victorian Football League in 1897.

 They continued their VFA form and became a powerhouse in the early days of the new VFL, winning a total of eight premierships, of which seven (1898, 1899, 1904, 1905, 1913, 1916 and 1922) were won while they were nicknamed the Maroons, and one (1944) as the Gorillas.

-The club also boasted 6 Brownlow Medal winners who were Haydn Bunton Sr., Wilfred Smallhorn, Dinny Ryan, Allan Ruthven, Kevin Murray, and Bernie Quinlan.
+The club also boasted six Brownlow Medal winners: Haydn Bunton Sr., Wilfred Smallhorn, Dinny Ryan, Allan Ruthven, Kevin Murray, and Bernie Quinlan.

 Haydn Bunton Sr. won three Brownlow Medals and two club best and fairest medals in his time at Fitzroy.

 The club changed its nickname to the Lions in 1957, but when Fitzroy was evicted from its home ground of Brunswick St Oval in 1965, this began a sustained period of poor on-field performance and financial losses.
 Fitzroy entered one of the least successful periods any VFL/AFL club has had.
 The club finished in the bottom three 11 times in the 1960s and 1970s, including three wooden spoons in four years between 1963 and 1966.
 The club won only a single game between 1963 and 1964 – known as the Miracle Match when it defeated eventual premiers Geelong in Round 10, 1963 – but its 1964 season was winless, and as of 2023 stands as the only winless season by any club since 1950.

 Despite a revival in the '80s, when the Lions made the finals four times under the coaching of Robert Walls and David Parkin, and the playing group of 1981 Brownlow Medallist Bernie Quinlan, Ron Alexander, Garry Wilson, Gary Pert and Paul Roos, the club's financial situation was perilous.

 The VFL's plans to move or merge struggling Fitzroy to Brisbane pre-dated the Brisbane Bears, and negotiations between the league and the club began in 1986 with the playing group voting for a move to Brisbane.
 However, Fitzroy resisted the move despite significant incentives and in response, the VFL made the decision to cut any further financial assistance to the club.
 By the start of the 1996 season, they were almost at the end of their financial tether.
 With no home ground, back to back wooden spoons, and their future under a cloud, Fitzroy began to consider options for survival.